 This isn’t so much a single ‘piece of kit’ and a collection of bits and pieces to keep on hand when shooting, to make the setup easier.

-I’ll go into details about my box of tricks, and why certain items are especially useful, in another post, but here I’ll just list them out:
+I go into details about my box of tricks, and why certain items are especially useful, in this post, but here I’ll just list some of them out:

 - Q-tips – to wipe up tiny spills & drips